QMatSuite/qmatsuite-toolchain/toolchains/quantum_espresso/windows/mingw/README.md

 **Patches applied:**

-- `005-fix-xmltools-eof-rewind.patch` — defensive EOF rewind fix
-- `006-fix-empty-tag-robust-mingw.patch` — `capitalize_if_v2` fix
-- `007-fix-i2c-mingw-empty-string.patch` — `i2c()` fix and tag construction updates
+- `005-mingw-upf-xml-fixes.patch` — unified patch consolidating all UPF/XML parsing fixes (replaces the deprecated patches 005-007)

 **Why this matters:**

-This is a MinGW-specific robustness fix; oneAPI didn't fail here.
+This is a **MinGW-specific robustness fix**; Intel oneAPI/ifort didn't fail here.
+The issue is specific to MinGW gfortran's handling of allocatable CHARACTER functions with loop concatenation.
+Patch 005 is **required for MinGW builds** but **not needed for Intel oneAPI/ifort builds**.
 We keep it because it makes the code more portable and avoids a real compiler edge case.

 **Result:**